nfamula/2-Player-Game/pseudocode.md

 @player2 = gets.chomp
 end

+#method to determine the turn

+def turn
+#set a loop with a counter
+=begin
+if turn_count > 1
+    puts "Player 1 it's your turn!"
+#if player1 lost life the last turn then player2 has a turn
+#if player2 lost a turn then player1 has a turn
+#keep iterating turns until player1 || player2 lives = 0
+=end
+end

 #method to ask questions and take inputs from the players

 def questions
 puts "lets play!"
 #determines if it is player1 || player2 turn